 Tobacco use accounts for almost half a million deaths annually.
 It is the second leading cause of cardiovascular disease.
 Smoking and chewing tobacco causes coronary heart disease, cancer, strokes, and chronic obstructive pulmonary disorder, COPD.
-It is also linked to your reproductive health and can cause infertility.
+It can also cause infertility and is also linked to your reproductive health.

 Tobacco related cardiovascular disease is caused by damage to your blood vessels.
 The damage allows for an excess build-up of plaque in the arteries.
 This can lead to heart attacks and abnormal arrhythmias.
 In some cases, it can even lead to death.

 Plaque build-up in the arteries is known as atherosclerosis.
 Chewing tobacco more than doubles your risk for a heart attack according to the World Heart Federation.
 Smoking tobacco causes your arteries to harden, reduces your circulation and increases the tendency of the formation of blood clots.

 Chronic Obstructive Pulmonary Disease (COPD)

 COPD, according to the CDC, is a group of diseases affecting your breathing.
 These include emphysema, chronic bronchitis, and asthma.
 Smoking accounts for roughly 80 percent of all COPD related deaths.
 Smoking causes damage to the airways to and from your lungs.
 Damage includes losing elasticity in the airways and air sacs in the lungs.

 This inhibits your ability to get a full breath. walls between the air sacks may also be damaged or destroyed The walls of your airways may also become inflamed and swollen causing an excess of mucous making it more difficult to breathe and inciting a “smoker’s cough.”

 Quitting smoking now is the best way to avoid and in some cases reverse some of the damage to your body.
 There is no cure for COPD but quitting can stop the progression of the disease.
 The impact of quitting begins almost immediately.